-MRSI Launches New MRSI-H3TO Die Bonding Product Family Targeted at the 5G Wireless Network Supply Chain
+MRSI Launches new MRSI-H3TO Die Bonding Product Family Targeted at the 5G Wireless Network Supply Chain

-STOCKHOLM, Aug 29, 2018 /PRNewswire/ -- MRSI Systems (Mycronic Group) is launching the MRSI-H3TO, a new 3 micrometer high speed die bonder which will be the first of its kind to address the multi-die and multi-process requirements, delivering industry leading throughput, superior flexibility, and future-proven 3 micrometer placement accuracy.
+STOCKHOLM, Aug.
+28, 2018 /PRNewswire/ -- MRSI Systems (Mycronic Group) is launching the MRSI-H3TO, a new 3mm high speed die bonder which will be the first of its kind to address the multi-die and multi-process requirements, delivering industry leading throughput, superior flexibility, and future-proven 3mm placement accuracy.

 The MRSI-H3TO is tailored for WDM/EML-TO or other multi-die multi-processing TO-can photonic devices to support the upcoming 5G wireless network.
 It enables our photonics customers to meet their manufacturing challenges, by allowing them to stay competitive in this high volume and high mix production environment.